Our Misdemeanor Lawyer Fights for You

 - Criminal trespass in the second degree

-You may not realize that even a relatively minor misdemeanor charge will stay on your criminal history record indefinitely…in other words, forever.
+You may not realize that even a relatively minor misdemeanor charge will stay on your criminal history record indefinitely.
 It could affect your job prospects or qualifications for housing.

 - Sex offenses